<form action='' method=''>

 Focused Inputs

 By default, some browsers will add a blue outline around the input when it gets focus (clicked on).
-You can remove this behavior by adding outline: none;
+You can remove this behavior by adding outline: none; to the input.

-selector to do something with the input field when it gets focus:
+Use the :focus selector to do something with the input field when it gets focus:

 input[type=text]:focus { background-color: lightblue; }